plmaida/PersonalWebsiteProject/README.md

-Personal Website Project from Angela Yun Udemy Web Developer course.
+Personal Website Project from Angela Yu's Udemy Web Developer course.

 Website done fully in HTML with some CSS added in.